Spuckwaffel/PatternCreator/README.md

 # PatternCreator
 Simple tool that converts a pattern to a sig + mask and other way around.
 0x00 gets converted to ?
-(Wildcard) and other way round
+(Wildcard) and other way round.

+I created this as it was always a pain when i had a sig in vs but couldnt use it for the binary search in IDA pro, so i just made a simple tool that does the work for you.

 # Example:
 ```